dondibrandidon/cs11-2024-82-mp/README.md

   10. `running_bond`
      - Tests how levels and the grid are affected by empty spaces `" "` and how it affects the movement of the egg.
      - Level is named after the alternating pattern formed by the empty spaces. (https://www.dimensions.com/element/running-bond)

+  11. `stuck`
+  12. `ver_three_egg`
+  13. `ver_two_egg`

-  12. `stuck`
+  12.
      - Tests how the egg confined by walls will behave when made to move.
-  13. f
-  14.

-  15.

-  11.

-  12. `ver_three_egg`
+  12.
      - Tests the movements of 3 vertically adjacent eggs across different movements.
      - Simulates how 3 vertically adjacent eggs would behave.
       a. `ver_three_egg_down_pan`
         - Simulates how 3 vertically adjacent eggs would behave and interact with a single pan.
-  13. `ver_two_egg`
+  13.
      - Tests the movements of 2 vertically adjacent eggs across different movements.
      - Simulates how 2 vertically adjacent eggs would behave.